kingjulio8238/Memary/README.md

    ```

 ## Demo
-todo: add video of demo?
-OR add @top

 To run the Streamlit app:
 1. Ensure that a `.env` exists with necessary API keys and Neo4j credentials.